kai6808/kai6808.github.io/index.md

 My research interests broadly lie at the intersection of **systems** and **networking** - with a current focus on building efficient memory management systems.
-From 2023 to early 2024, I developed a Transformer-based scalable and generalizable network performance estimator, as well as a Rust-powered, high-performance network simulator.
+From 2023 to early 2024, I developed Transformer-based scalable and generalizable network performance estimators, as well as a Rust-powered, high-performance packet-level network simulator.
 Earlier, my work focused on server-driven adaptive realtime video streaming.

 ## Research Interests